Cheap-Ship/AnimatedCassetteBeasts/README.md

 # Animated Pokémon
 This is a custom Wallpaper Engine Web Wallpaper featuring **ALL** currently existing pokémon and their forms, most of the animated using Generation 5 sprites.

 I do not own any rights to the sprites used in this wallpaper.
-The data and images used in this wallpaper were provided by [PokéAPI](https://pokeapi.co/).
+The data and images used were provided by [PokéAPI](https://pokeapi.co/).

 ## Features
 - Customize the type of background and the colors;